Mismatched: Soundtrack

 The soundtrack album for Mismatched was composed by an assortment of nine artists, which includes Jasleen Royal, Samar Grewal, Anurag Saikia, Prateek Kuhad, Shashwat Singh, Taaruk Raina, Deepa Unnikrishnan, Abhijay Negi and Hiphop Bhaiya.
 Five of them also wrote lyrics for the songs, along with Nikhita Gandhi, Raj Shekhar, Shwetang Shankar, Ritviz.
 Anurag Saikia also scored the background music for the series.
 The soundtrack album, which released on 11 November 2020, features seven tracks upon the initial release, with an eighth song "Sun Toh" unveiled on 20 November as a bonus track.

 Reviewing the soundtrack, Devarsi Ghosh of Scroll.in stated, "The Mismatched soundtrack is a couple of soft ballads along with some wacky cross-genre stuff, that doesn't make you disappoint."
-Umesh Punwani of Koimoi stated, "The album consists of fresh, peppy songs that accompany each unique character in this series through their individual journeys.
-From high energy to heartwarming and even melancholic, this album is perfect for a young, experimental, music-loving audience."

 Release

 On 16 July 2020, Netflix announced the release of seventeen Indian originals, with Mismatched being one of them, scheduled for a release in late 2020.
 On 3 November 2020, the makers unveiled the first look posters through social media platforms and the official trailer was released on 6 November 2020.
 Ahead of its release, the makers conducted a virtual college fest event, through YouTube, in order to promote the series.
 The series premiered on Netflix on 20 November 2020.

+The series was renewed for a second season on 3 March 2021.
+Season 2 premiered on Netflix on 14 October 2022.
+Season 3 premiered on Netflix on 13 December 2024.
+The series was renewed for a fourth and final season and is expected to release in 2026.
+This is the first Indian Netflix Original Series to reach four seasons.